-3.1 Tree Search, Tabu Search, and Neighborhood Generators In our first set of experiments, we solve 22 instances of size $10 \times 10$ due to Pinedo and Singer (1999) using three types of neighborhoods for different tree sizes.
+3.1 Tree Search, Tabu Search, and Neighborhood Generators In our first set of experiments, we solve 22 instances of size 10×10 due to Pinedo and Singer (1999) using three types of neighborhoods for different tree sizes.
 The results are reported in Table 1.
 The table consists of three parts, one for each possible value of f = 1.3, 1.5, and 1.6.
 The instance names are listed in the first column and the associated optimal objective values from Singer and Pinedo (1998) are given in the next column.
 The associated value of f is appended to the name of the instance.
-As discussed in Section 2.4, the size of the search tree for identifying a good sequence of scheduling the machines in the SB heuristic is controlled by a parameter $\beta = (\beta_0, \ldots, \beta{m-1})$ , where $\beta_l$ represents the maximum number of children for a node at level l of the tree.

-(3,2,2,2,2,1,1,1,1), (3,2,2,3,2,2,1,1,1,1), and (3,2,2,3,3,2,1,1,1,1).
-Moreover, the values of the parameters $l_1^{tree}$ and $l_2^{tree}$ which control the fathoming rule in (9) are set to 3 and 5, respectively.
-For each value of $\beta$ , the SB-TS algorithm is run three times on a given instance by selecting the neighborhood generator in the tabu search as GI, MAI, or the combined neighborhood G/MAI.
-The objective function values for each combination of the possible values of $\beta$ and the neighborhood generator are presented in columns 6-15 in Table 1.
+As discussed in Section 2.4, the size of the search tree for identifying a good sequence of scheduling the machines in the SB heuristic is controlled by a parameter $\beta = (\beta_0, \dots, \beta{m-1})$, where β_l represents the maximum number of children for a node at level l of the tree.
+In our experiments, β assumes one of five possible values (1, 1, 1, 1, 1, 1, 1, 1, 1), (2, 2, 2, 1, 1, 1, 1, 1, 1), (3,2,2,2,2,2,1,1,1,1), (3,2,2,3,2,2,1,1,1,1), and (3,2,2,3,3,2,1,1,1,1).
+Moreover, the values of the parameters l_1^{tree} and l_2^{tree} which control the fathoming rule in (17) are set to 3 and 5, respectively.
+For each value of β , the SB-TS algorithm is run three times on a given instance by selecting the neighborhood generator in the tabu search as GI, MAI, or the combined neighborhood G/MAI.
+The objective function values for each combination of the possible values of β and the neighborhood generator are presented in columns 6-15 in Table 1.
 For these experiments, re-optimization is invoked each time a new machine is scheduled.
-This is referred to as full re-optimization and indicated by "RF" attached to $\beta$ in the column headers of Table 1.
+This is referred to as full re-optimization and indicated by "RF" attached to β in the column headers of Table 1.
 In addition, in order to set the baseline and illustrate the synergy between the tabu search and the tree search we first obtain a feasible solution for JS-TWT by selecting only one bottleneck machine at each level and then apply tabu search to this feasible solution.
-These results are reported in columns 3-5 under "(1,1,1,1,1,1,1,1,1)-RL," where "RL" stands for "re-optimization at a leaf node only."
-In all tables in this section, we designate an optimal solution obtained by a heuristic by appending a "\" to the associated objective value.
+These results are reported in columns 3-5 under "(1,1,1,1,1,1,1,1,1,1)-RL," where "RL" stands for "re-optimization at a leaf node only."
+In all tables in this section, we designate an optimal solution obtained by a heuristic by appending a "" to the associated objective value.
 Furthermore, objective values which are strictly better than those reported by Singer and Pinedo (1998) appear in bold.
 The average optimality gap over 22 associated instances and the number of instances solved to optimality are presented in rows with headers "Avg.
 Gap(%)" and "# Opt.," respectively.
 A row with the header "Avg.
 T.(sec.)" provides the average time elapsed until the best solution is identified in a given run in real seconds over 22 associated instances.
 Note that a positive objective value obtained by SB-TS for an instance with zero optimal objective value has to be excluded from the computation of the average optimality gap.
 Thus, as an alternate measure we calculate the sum of the weighted tardiness values for 22 instances and compute the gap of this number with respect to the corresponding sum of the optimal objective values.
 This performance measure is labeled as "Total Gap(%)."